gracefullight/gracefullight.github.io/blog/ielts/troubleshooting/ielts-transcription-002.md

 ![task1](./assets/ielts-transcription-002.png)

-The pie chart illustrates the distribution of energy sources in Country X in 2024.
-Overall, fossil fuels dominate the mix, though a notable share comes from cleaner alternatives.
-Coal represents the largest portion at 34%, followed by natural gas at 25%.
-Together, these two sources account for nearly 60% of the total.
-Nuclear energy contributes 15%, while hydro and other renewables make up 10% and 16% respectively.
-The data indicates a reliance on coal, yet the combined renewable segment (26%) slightly exceeds nuclear output, reflecting early steps toward sustainability.
+The pie chart illustrates the proportions of different energy sources used in Country X in 2024.
+It is evident that fossil fuels still dominate the energy mix, although renewable and cleaner alternatives make up a substantial share.

+Coal accounts for the largest portion of the energy supply at 34%, followed by natural gas at 25%.
+Combined, these two fossil fuels represent nearly 60% of total energy consumption.
+Nuclear power contributes 15%, offering a low-emission but non-renewable option.
+Hydropower and other renewable sources comprise the remainder, with 10% and 16% respectively.

+The data highlights a gradual shift towards sustainable energy.
+Although coal remains the primary source, renewables slightly exceed nuclear energy in contribution.
+The presence of hydropower also reflects investment in low-impact infrastructure.
+However, the high reliance on coal and natural gas suggests the country may face challenges meeting long-term emission targets without significant policy changes.

+Overall, while Country X has diversified its energy portfolio, fossil fuels continue to play a central role, indicating both progress and persistent dependence on conventional sources.

 ## Task2